freeCodeCamp/guide/src/pages/csharp/null-conditional-operator/index.md

 ```
 Null-conditional operators are short-circuiting, so as soon as one check of conditional member access
 returns null, the rest do not take place.

+It is likely that Null-conditional operators(turnery operator) and If-else both will compile down to the same IL anyway.